MNSGC-Ballooning/OPC-Library/README.txt

  - .CSVHeader() - will provide a header for the logUpdate data string (String)
  - .logUpdate() - will return a data string in CSV format (String)
  - .readData() - will read the data and return a bool indicating success (bool)
- - .getData(array, arraySize) - will save data as floats into the passed arrays (void)
- - .getData(array, arraySize, arrayStart) - will save data as floats into passed arrays starting deeper in both the data and the provided array (void)
  - .setReset(int) - will manually set the automatic bad log reset time (void).
 The default is 20 minutes of constantly poor logging.
 This will cause a time delay of approximately 20 seconds in the code operation.